 Generous food and fund donors allow Second Harvest to provide nutritious food at no cost to people in need.
 Nearly half of all food is fresh produce, and up to 70 percent is fresh and perishable, including foods like dairy and lean meats.
 It takes thousands of volunteers to sort, repack, and distribute millions of pounds of food each month.
 With their help Second Harvest is working hard to provide healthy food to every person, every day.

 Volunteering at Second Harvest

+IN-PERSON.
 Second Harvest volunteers are trained to support our efforts in our Volunteer Center Sort Room.
 Our sort room sees many different categories of product, some of which include produce, bulk frozen and dry goods, bread, Bite-2-Go kits, and Senior Boxes (CSFP).